duelingdogs/duel-media/source/video.rst

 Dueling Dogs Videos
 ======================

-Dueling Dogs has several videos available that can be used for official marketing of Dueling Dogs events.
-They can be downloaded from the link below or feel free to embed any videos from our Dueling Dogs YouTube channel or share the link directly.
+`Dueling Dogs <https://duelingdogs.net>`_ has several videos available that can be used for official marketing of `Dueling Dogs events <https://duelingdogs.net/events/>`_.
+They can be downloaded from the link below or feel free to embed any videos from our `Dueling Dogs YouTube channel <https://www.youtube.com/c/DuelingdogsNet>`_ or share the link directly.

 Video Downloads
 ~~~~~~~~~~~~~~~~~~~~